 The Welcome screen is displayed each time you start the installer.
+Review the Release Notes before you install for important information about the installation.

 Before continuing, make sure that you have created the necessary schemas for the products you want to install, and that you have also installed and configured WebLogic Server.
 For more information, refer to Section 2.1, "Preparing to Install".